 Why trust me?
 As the former owner of Headphones Canada for many years, I have tried and tested a lot of headphones, and headphone stands.
 The experience of that exposure has given me a keen eye for headphone accessories.
 I also think I have good taste, but that’s entirely subjective.

-I’ve put together the 2020 line up but this will be updated over time, of course.
+I’ve put together the best headphones stands for 2020 in this line up but this will be updated over time, of course.

 |Headphone Stand Name||Build Material||Powered?||Price|

 |2: CORSAIR ST100 RGB Premium Gaming Headset Stand||Plastic||✔||$$|